Molesey: Locality

 Molesey is directly south of the River Thames, with several large reservoirs bordering the town to the west and south that provide water within the London Basin.
 Some of these are now disused and are being converted into nature reserves.
 To the west lie Bessborough Reservoir and Knight Reservoir, to the north-west Molesey Reservoirs, to the south Island Barn Reservoir, and to the south-west Queen Elizabeth II Reservoir.
 There are walks beside Metropolitan green belt fields to the south along the river Mole to Esher, and to the west along the Thames Path to Walton-on-Thames.

-Hampton Court Palace is immediately north-east of East Molesey across Hampton Court Bridge.
+Hampton Court Palace lies immediately north-east of East Molesey, across Hampton Court Bridge.

-The Palace, together with the southern part of Bushy Park and most of Hampton Court Park are in the post town East Molesey.
+The Palace, together with the southern part of Bushy Park and most of Hampton Court Park are in the post town of East Molesey.

 Molesey Lock is just above Hampton Court Bridge, downstream of Sunbury Lock and upstream of Teddington Lock.
 Cigarette Island Park is just below the bridge, occupying the eastern extremity of the town.

 Hurst Park is on the south bank of the Thames, from where there is a daily ferry service to Hampton on the Middlesex bank.
 It was home to a horse racing course from 1890 to 1962.

-The residential streets of East Molesey run directly into Weston Green and the northernmost stretches of residential Esher to the south, and Thames Ditton to the south-east.
+The residential streets of East Molesey run directly into Weston Green and the northernmost stretches of residential Esher to the south, and Thames Ditton to the east and south-east.
 Together with the reservoirs, Green Belt land to the west and south-west divides West Molesey from Walton on Thames.